Adjective Phrase

 girl point on notes

 Adjective phrases are one of the most common types of phrases in English grammar.
-They are used to express ideas, and feelings, or to describe something.
-In this reference, you will learn more about the concept, find the adjective phrase definition, and see handy examples for your learning.
+They are used to express ideas and feelings or to describe something.
+In this article, you will learn more about the concept, find the adjective phrase definition, and see handy examples for your learning.

 Adjective phrases are groups of words that modify nouns or pronouns in a sentence.
-They usually contain an adjective, adverb, and/or preposition.
+They usually contain an adjective and/or adverb.
 These phrases may also contain other elements such as articles, conjunctions, and interjections.
-In some cases adjective phrase may consist of several adjectives, or simply of one adjective.
+In some cases the adjective phrase may consist of several adjectives, or simply of one adjective.

-The structure of an adjective phrase typically involves a noun or pronoun (the head) accompanied by one or more adjectives, adverbs, or prepositions as modifiers.
-So, it's more about the head being modified by these elements rather than the subject.
-For example, in the sentence “Dan finds it difficult to sell his old, rusty car,” the adjective phrase is “old, rusty.”
+The structure of an adjective phrase typically involves a noun or pronoun (the head) accompanied by one or more adjectives and/or adverbs as modifiers.
+So, it's more about the head — a noun or pronoun — being modified by these elements rather than the subject.
+For example, in the sentence “Dan finds it difficult to sell his old rusty car,” the adjective phrase is “old rusty.”
 These two words might be deleted, and the sentence's meaning will be the same.
 However, they provide a deeper context and understanding of why it is hard for Dan to sell the car.

 Below are some examples of adjective phrases and how they are used in sentences.
 All adjective phrases are in bold.